Macron and Orban defend opposing EU visions

 French and German leaders have defended a vision of Europe that was denounced as a "nightmare" by Hungary's Viktor Orban the same day.

-The two models - of deeper EU integration and liberal values, versus an EU of strong and illiberal nations - will define EU voters' choices in the European Parliament elections next year.
+The two models - of deeper EU integration and liberal values, versus an EU of independent and illiberal nations - will define voters' choices in the European Parliament elections next year.

 Thank you for reading EUobserver!